SkywalkerQi/ChamVerDB/README.md

-# The source code of ChamVerDB will coming soon.
+# The source code of ChamVerDB will come soon.